Open May 18 – Sept. 22, 2019

 - Support legislation that respects the environment and natural habitats.
 Even small creatures like pollinators need BIG habitats.
 Large, publicly-owned preserves, forests, and parks are critical for Kentucky’s biodiversity.

 - Become a Monarch Way Station!
 Click here to find out how.

-Read about butterflies you may see in the 2018 exhibit.
+Read about butterflies that were seen in the 2018 exhibit.

-Click Here for a list of blooms that will be included in the 2018 exhibit and Butterfly Waystation.
+Click Here for a list of blooms that were included in the 2018 exhibit and Butterfly Waystation.

 Learn about the lifecycle of butterflies and download a fun coloring sheet